Gotg3/ISA_Lab1/README.md

 Content:\
 base_version: base version of the filter\
-la_version: improved verion of the filter (look-ahead)
+la_version: improved version of the filter (look-ahead)